canonical/rockcraft/docs/tutorial/fastapi.rst

     :end-before: [docs:create-venv-end]
     :dedent: 2

-In the same directory, copy and save the following into a text file called ``app.py``:
+In the same directory, put the following code into a new file, ``app.py``:

 .. literalinclude:: code/fastapi/app.py